-- Website: hostos.cuny.edu/ready - o /ready will be revamped to serve as the main vehicle for communicating policies and procedures related to college operations. - o We'll also work with IT to see what needs to be done to add information to Caiman Bot. - o Website content will be reviewed regularly (schedule TBD, depending on type of content). - o Online feedback form - Signage
+- Website: hostos.cuny.edu/ready - o /ready will be revamped to serve as the main vehicle for communicating policies and procedures related to college operations. - o We'll also work with IT to see what needs to be done to add information to Caiman Bot. - o Updated 09/21: Website content will be reviewed regularly (schedule of review depends on changes to guidance, protocols, operations, or other information). - o Online feedback form

-- o Primarily for anyone visiting the campus, but written for a general audience - o Specific signage information appears in the Signage Plan (Attachment B). - o The outdoor screen on the A Building may also be used. - o Signs will be added or updated based on what's needed for the phase of reopening. - Social Media - o Regular announcements on Instagram, Facebook, and Twitter will amplify what's posted to the website, and will refer people back to the webpage for additional information.
+- Signage - o Primarily for anyone visiting the campus, but written for a general audience - o Specific signage information appears in the Signage Plan (Attachment B). - o The outdoor screen on the A Building may also be used. - o Signs will be added or updated based on what's needed for the phase of reopening. - Social Media - o Regular announcements on Instagram, Facebook, and Twitter will amplify what's posted to the website, and will refer people back to the webpage for additional information.